EspenPla/soltec-connector/README.md

 # Solteq-microservice

-It can be used to import  all participants to Sesam.
+It can be used to connect Solteq to Sesam.
+- Support for getting all addresses and organizations
+- Support for creating new addresses
+- Support for updating existing addresses

 **An example of system config**
 ```